When the World is at its Worst, the Church Must be at its Best

 Evil and love…the two constant realities in the Christian life, but our faith equips us to confront the evil together because of the love given to us through Christ’s death on the cross.

-The Church in many parts of the world today honors Christ in its faithful witness despite opposition, oppression and even persecution: Cuba, Pakistan, China, North Korea, Iran, Iraq, Syria… The timely word of Revelation 8 – to the Church of every age – is that God hears the prayers of His faithful and those prayers participate in His purpose.
-Prayer is not an activity of last resort, but the action of the highest urgency – it is, in fact, the most important thing we can do…and so we should be much on our knees for the Church in difficult places…now more than ever.
+The Church in many parts of the world today honors Christ in its faithful witness despite persecution, oppression and opposition: Pakistan, China, North Korea, Sudan, Iran, Iraq, Syria….
+The timely word of Revelation 8 – to the Church of every age – is that God hears the prayers of His faithful and those prayers participate in His purpose.
+Prayer is not an activity of last resort, but the action of the highest urgency.
+It is, in fact, the most important thing we can do!